Analysis: GOP vexed by factions on replacing health law

 Budget hawks see health care as the main driver of government deficits, and they are loath to address that imbalance by raising taxes.
 Instead they want to rewrite the social compact so individuals accept more responsibility and risk for their health care.

 House Speaker Paul Ryan is the most prominent member of this camp, and his "Better Way" agenda is its roadmap.
-Georgia Rep. Tom Price, Trump's nominee for Health and Human Services, is a budget hawk.
+Georgia Rep. Tom Price, Trump's nominee to run the Department of Health and Human Services, is a budget hawk.
 Vice President-elect Mike Pence has been in the same orbit throughout his career.

 The problem for budget hawks is that the 2016 political campaign did not give them a mandate.
 Issues like Medicare and Medicaid were scarcely discussed.
 Trump said he wouldn't cut Medicare, and sent conflicting signals on Medicaid.

-Note: EDITOR'S NOTE: An AP News Analysis